Tributyltin: Mammals

-TBT can enter the diet of humans and other mammals such as whales, dolphins, dugongs, and sea otters.
-As of 2008 high levels of tributyltin have been detected in the livers of sea otters (Enhydra lutris) and stranded bottlenose dolphins.
+TBT can enter the diet of humans and other mammals, such as whales, dolphins, dugongs, and sea otters.
+As of 2008, high levels of tributyltin have been detected in the livers of sea otters (Enhydra lutris) and stranded bottlenose dolphins.
 Otters dying of infectious causes tended to have higher levels of tissue butyltins than those dying of trauma or other causes.
 It was also reported by scientists that sea otters typically stay near boats and closed off marinas, which may have led to these organisms experiencing higher levels of butyltins.
 TBT has been shown to lead to immunosuppression in sea-otters and dolphins.
-TBT has also been linked to hearing loss in mammalian top predators such as toothed whales.
+TBT has also been linked to hearing loss in mammalian top predators, such as toothed whales.
 In rats, the hypothalamus-pituitary-adrenal (HPA) axis can be affected by TBT.
 In the pituitary and adrenal glands, there have been findings of morphophysiological changes within rats affected by TBT.
 TBT can also affect humans as well.
 Humans can be exposed to these compounds and potentially experience headaches, fatigue, respiratory issues, and more.
-Long-term exposure can also lead to damage of some internal organs such as the kidneys and liver.
+Long-term exposure can also lead to damage of some internal organs, such as the kidneys and liver.

 Regulation

 Bans on TBT on boats less than 25 metres long first started in the 1980s.
 In 1990, the Marine Environment Protection Committee adopted Resolution MEPC 46(30), which recommended that the Government eliminate the use of TBT-containing antifouling paints on smaller vessels.
 This resolution was intended to be a temporary restriction until the International Maritime Organization could implement a ban of TBT anti-fouling agents for ships.
 Several countries followed and in 1997, Japan banned the production of TBT-based anti-fouling paints.
 The IMO began to use an Assembly resolution in 1999 that essentially wanted the MPEC to fix the severe environmental effects of the anti-fouling systems.
 This led to a worldwide ban on organotin compound applications on ships starting in 2003.
-In 2008, organotin compounds acting as biocide like TBT compounds were banned entirely in anti-fouling paint and included in the Rotterdam Convention and have been banned by the International Convention on the Control of Harmful Anti-fouling Systems on Ships of the International Maritime Organization.
+In 2008, organotin compounds acting as biocide such as TBT compounds were banned entirely in anti-fouling paint and included in the Rotterdam Convention and have been banned by the International Convention on the Control of Harmful Anti-fouling Systems on Ships of the International Maritime Organization.
 It states that ships cannot bear organotin compounds on their hulls or external parts or surfaces, unless there is a coating that forms a barrier so that organotin compounds cannot leach out to reduce exposure by allowing recovery to occur.

 Violations of the ban on TBT

 Although the ban on TBT use was proved to be effective on reducing the negative effects on the environment, some people that supplied them were still producing and selling them to other countries for a profit.
-Even though banned by some international agencies like the International Maritime Organization, TBT anti-fouling paints are still used in countries with poor regulation enforcement to this day, with the Caribbean being a prime example.
+Even though banned by some international agencies such as the International Maritime Organization, TBT anti-fouling paints are still used in countries with poor regulation enforcement to this day, with the Caribbean being a prime example.